Martin James Durkin: Biography

 Although only 50 miles away from the Mexican border, authorities believed that Durkin would remain in the United States and most likely arrange travel to a large metropolitan area.
 A railroad ticket agent in Alpine identified Durkin as the man who had bought railroad tickets from him to San Antonio and from there to St. Louis.
 Durkin had already boarded a train to St. Louis on January 20, 1926, and was scheduled to arrive in the city at 11:00 am that same day.
 Investigators immediately phoned the FBI office in Missouri to intercept him and, cooperating with St. Louis police, had the train stopped at a small town just outside the St. Louis city limits.
 With the station surrounded on all sides by open farmland, there was little chance for Durkin to escape, and the train was boarded by federal agents and police officers, who arrested the fugitive in his private compartment before he could reach for his guns.

-Durkin confessed to the murder of Shanahan once in custody but, as killing an FBI agent was not yet a federal crime, he was tried and convicted by the state of Illinois for murder and sentenced to 35 years imprisonment.
-Durkin was then tried in federal court, where he received 15 additional years for violations of the Dyer Act, but they were unable to prosecute him for the murder of Shanahan.
-Durkin spent almost 20 years at the Illinois state prison and, after his release on August 8, 1945, he was transferred to Leavenworth Federal Penitentiary where he remained until his parole on July 28, 1954.
+Durkin confessed to the murder of Shanahan once in custody but, as killing an FBI agent was not yet a federal crime, he was tried and convicted by the state of Illinois for murder.
+The prosecution sought a death sentence, but Durkin was spared execution by the jury.
+Two jurors were in favor of death by hanging, three wanted a term ranging from 14 years to life in prison, and seven were in favor of a 40-year sentence.
+Eventually, the jury compromised with a 35-year sentence.
+Durkin was then tried in federal court on seven counts for violations of the Dyer Act.
+After being convicted on two separate trials and received 5-year sentences, on each count, Durkin pleaded guilty to the five remaining counts.
+He was sentenced to one year and one day in prison on each charge.
+All of his federal sentences were ordered to run consecutively to both each other and his state sentence.

+Durkin served nearly 20 years at Stateville Prison.
+After being paroled on August 8, 1945, he was transferred to Leavenworth Federal Penitentiary where he remained until his parole on July 28, 1954.
 Durkin died in 1981.